yoonmoonsick/dnd2024/README.md

       - If you make an attack roll and miss the target, you can roll one Soulknife Energy Die and add the number rolled to the attack roll.
     - Psychic Teleportation
       - As a Bonus Action, you manifest a Psychic Blade, expend one Soulknife Energy Die, and throw the blade at an unoccupied space you can see up to 60 feet away.
 You then teleport to that space, and the blade vanishes.
+- Level 11: Rend Mind
+  - You unlock the Stun option for Cunning Strike.

 ### Thief